mletey/mary-letey-website/content/authors/admin/_index.md

 last_name: Letey
 email: ""
 ---
-I'm Mary, currently an applied math PhD student focusing on the mathematics of machine learning with [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan).
+I am a PhD student in Applied Mathematics at Harvard, working with [Professor Cengiz Pehlevan](https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan).
+My work focuses on the mathematics of machine learning.

-I've enjoyed working in a wide range of applied math research areas, from early-universe cosmology to group theory to ML4Physics.
-During my PhD, I’m interested in describing the emergence of neural network properties from complex interactions between operations, particularly in the context of structured data and tasks.
+My past research spans a range of applied maths areas, from early-universe cosmology to group theory to ML4Physics.
+During my PhD, I’m interested in describing neural computation in the context of structured data and tasks, using techniques from statistical physics and geometry.

 I'm always happy to discuss my work and related topics, please reach out!
 {style="text-align: justify;"}